hubble reveals creation

 Horsehead Nebula

 While drifting through the cosmos, a magnificent interstellar dust cloud became sculpted by stellar winds and radiation to assume a recognizable shape.
 Fittingly named the Horsehead Nebula, it is embedded in the vast and complex Orion Nebula.
+The Hubble images of this nebula is among of the most iconic images Hubble has captured.

 Find out more